WHU-ZQH/ChatGPT-vs.-BERT/README.md

 # ChatGPT-vs.-BERT
 A Comparative  Study on ChatGPT and Fine-tuned BERT.
+[Full report](https://github.com/WHU-ZQH/ChatGPT-vs.-BERT/blob/main/sources/report.pdf)

 This repository releases the evaluated sets and the outputs predicted by BERT-style models and [ChatGPT](https://chat.openai.com/chat), for the replication of the study.